 The magazine will also have an active social media presence and this dedicated website.

-Starting out as a snow photographer in 1991, Steve is now a respected photo journalist, has covered four Winter Olympic Games, travelled extensively through snow regions of the world and is one of Australia’s leading mountain photographers.
+Starting out as a snow photographer in 1991, Steve is now a highly respected photo journalist, has covered five Winter Olympic Games, travelled extensively through snow regions of the world and is one of Australia’s leading mountain photographers.

 NORTH EAST MEDIA